3 killed, 2 hospitalized in fiery hit-and-run crash in Anaheim, authorities say

 The three deceased men, who were in the Kia, were not immediately identified.

+"We will take into consideration whether they were leaving the scene for the purposes of seeking medical attention," said Anaheim police Sgt.
+Shane Carringer.
+"As a passenger, you don't have an obligation to stay on scene of a collision.
+But as a driver, you do."

-Investigators were also working to confirm if the Kia was a rideshare vehicle, as some witnesses stated at the scene.
+Investigators have not yet confirmed if the Kia was a rideshare vehicle, as some witnesses stated at the scene, adding that the deceased victims had just been picked up.

 A stretch of Brookhurst Street remained closed as the investigation continued.